Capstone Design in Multidisciplinary Engineering

 - Human powered air filtration unit for polluted underprivileged geographies

-Team EB chats briefly with a key Lafayette, IN official, following their presentation demonstrating a fully developed application (App) now available in the Apple and Android Stores.
+Team EB demonstrates a fully developed application (App) now available in the Apple and Android Stores.
 The app called “Early Bird, helps case workers assist their constituents as they face difficulties associated with homelessness and incarceration.
 The tool was overwhelmingly accepted and will be implemented across Central Indiana to improve caseworker services and assist those affected and in need. of support.

 Team Sanitation envisioned a more hygienic and sustainable solution for people living in 3rd world countries, whose use of “squat toilets” limited their health and human potential.
 Rethinking and developing a mechanism for protection from and collection of human waste, allowed for its conversion into useable methane gas.
 This team idealized an eco-viable means for powering communities around the globe, with a free and sustainable resource.